sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-create-project/sapui5-fiori-cf-create-project.md

 You might miss the folders `dist` and `mta_archives` as they will be created later during the build step.

 The `package.json` file contains much useful information about the project.
-The `npm scripts` are especially interesting since they wrap the command we'll use later.
+The `npm scripts` are especially interesting since they wrap the command you will use later.

 [DONE]
 [ACCORDION-END]